neursh/stopee/README.md

-# stopee
+# Stopee
-A browser extension to minimize websites redirect users to Shopee affiliate (shope.ee)
+A browser extension to minimize websites redirect users to Shopee affiliate